sbcc-cs105/EX01-HelloWorld/README.md

 The first thing you will need to do is accept the invitation to this assignment from GitHub Classroom.
 You can click [here](https://classroom.github.com/a/iCaE4ZOX) to accept the invitation, and get started.

-Be sure that you accept the invitation first and use the URL to your new project when you clone it in CLion.
-After copying the URL into the clipboard, in CLion click **VCS -> Checkout from Version Control -> Git**.
+Be sure that you accept the invitation first and use the URL to your new project when you clone it in IntelliJ.
+After copying the URL into the clipboard, in IntelliJ click **VCS -> Checkout from Version Control -> Git**.
 Paste the URL into the **URL** box of the _Clone Repository_ dialog box and press **Clone**.

 ### Writing the code for this Project